A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Up-Down Walks and the Balanced Tree Walk

 It surprised many people that a uniformly chosen spanning tree could often be split into $d$ balanced components.
 Similarly, it might be surprising that when combining two trees with a pair of edges, one often can find another pair of edges to remove that again produces a pair of trees that is again balanced but quite different from the original pair.
 This fact is central to the effectiveness of the Cycle Walk we have explored in this note.
 One nice feature of the Up-Down walk is that its stationary measure is known.
 This is not the case for the Cycle Walk.
 Though this is not a large issue, as the Cycle Walk can be Metropolized in a computationally efficient way.
 As our primary use case employs flexible measures and requires Metropolization, this is not a large downside.
 However, for theoretical investigations, it complicates issues.

 Hence, it would be interesting to find a walk that might share many of the properties of the Cycle Walk but still have a known invariant measure and preserve some of the structure that made the Up-Down walk amenable to analysis.
 A small modification of the Up-Down procedure, which we call the Balanced Tree Up-Down Walk, is one of likely many such intermediaries.
-It acts on the space of spanning trees on the Graph that can be split into $d$ balanced trees by removing $d-1$ edges.
+It acts on the space of spanning trees on the graph that can be split into $d$ balanced trees by removing $d-1$ edges.
 One adds an edge to the tree uniformly at random among the edges that are not in the tree.
 One then removes an edge uniformly at random among those that would again result in a single tree that could be split into $d$ balanced subtrees.
 Throughout this discussion, we could use different ideas of ``balanced.''
 For example, we could mean ``strictly'' balanced, where each subtree has the same population or number of vertices.
-If we are dealing with balance up to a tolerance, long loops with approximate balance may incur combinatorial search trees to enumerate all combinations of removable edges and thus we either directly incur this cost or come up with some other heuristic for balance that would incur less computational cost.
+When only aproximate balance is enforced, finding which edges could be removed from a long loop to produce a new tree which can be could be split in to $d$ approximately balanced districts by removing $d-1$ edges would required traversing a search space that grows exponentially with $d$ and the loop length.
+We could choose to pay this computational cost or we could come up with a heuristic for balance that would incur less computational cost.

 As defined, the Balanced Tree Up-Down Walk will remain in the space of trees that can be cut into $d$ balanced pieces.
-It is straightforward to see that this chain again is symmetric, so that it has a stationary measure which is uniform on all of the trees that can be cut in to $d$ balanced parts.
+It is straightforward to see that this chain again is symmetric, so that it has a stationary measure which is uniform on all of the trees that can be cut into $d$ balanced parts.
 Unlike the simple Up-Down Walk, it is not clear if this Markov chain is irreducible or how to apply the methods used to analyze the original Up-Down chain.
 Nonetheless, it seems a useful chain to consider, especially for more theoretical questions.
-We plan to explore this later work.
+We plan to explore this in later work.
 For more theoretical calculations, it might be useful to add $k$ edges and then remove $k$ edges to return to a balanced tree.
 This would more likely grant irreducibility and add connectivity in the phase space.